Federal Direct Loan Program

-Federal Direct Stafford Loans are federally backed student loans that enter repayment six months after the student graduates from college or s/he ceases to be enrolled as at least a half-time student.
-Students must file the FAFSA in order to establish eligibility for Stafford Loans.
+Federal Direct Loans are federally backed student loans that enter repayment six months after the student graduates from college or s/he ceases to be enrolled as at least a half-time student.
+Students must file the FAFSA in order to establish eligibility for Direct Loans.

 Direct Loans are low-interest loans for students and/or parents to help pay for the cost of a student's college education.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.